 Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

-In the cover of night a bus bumped along the 156 miles between Saigon and Da Lat and deposited us in front of the Pi Boutique Hotel.
-It was just after 4 am and thanks to having sent an email the night before, a hotel clerk was awaiting our arrival at the ungodly hour and offered my husband and I the option of an early check in for half the price of an evening’s stay.
+In the cover of night a bus bumped along the 156 miles between Saigon and Da Lat and deposited us in front of Pi Boutique Hotel.
+It was just after 4 am and thanks to the email I sent the night before, a hotel clerk was awaiting our arrival at the early hour and offered my husband and I the option of an early check in for half the price of an evening’s stay.

-Originally established by the French in the late 1800’s as a getaway for the colonialists who needed a place to escape the heat of the lowlands, Da Lat’s heavy European influence is still visible today in the Swiss and French architecture that permeates almost every aspect of the city.
+Originally established by the French in the late 1800’s, a getaway for the colonialists who needed a place to escape the heat of the lowlands, Da Lat’s heavy European influence is still visible today in the Swiss and French architecture that permeates almost every aspect of the city.

 - Crazy House

 - This architectural feat is one of the most well-known attractions in Da Lat.
-Created by architect Dr. Dang Viet Nga, Crazy House is a fantastical construction with a history rich in the pursuit of woman who refused to be bound by dull government jobs and the confines of traditional architecture.
-The dream-like creation is truly unique structure and well worth the visit (entry 80,000 VND for adults, ~3 USD).
-If you’re up for it, even stay in one of the quirky rooms as some of their rooms offer a lodging option.
+Created by architect Dr. Dang Viet Nga, Crazy House is a fantastical construction with a rich history of perseverance and the pursuit of a woman who refused to be bound by the confines of traditional architecture.
+The dream-like creation is a truly unique structure and well worth the visit (entry 80,000 VND for adults, ~$3 USD).
+If you’re up for the adventure, some of the quirky rooms are even bookable for overnight stays.

 - Address: 03 Đ. Huỳnh Thúc Kháng, Phường 4, Đà Lạt, Lâm Đồng 66115, Vietnam